CrunchyData/pgSimload/doc/01_overview.md

 Welcome to pgSimload !

-pgSimload is a tool written in Go, and accepts 2 different modes of execution:
+pgSimload is a tool written in Go, and accepts 3 different modes of execution:

-  - **SQL-Loop mode** to execute a script infintely on a given schema of a given database with a given user
+  - **SQL-Loop** mode to execute a script infintely on a given schema of a given database with a given user

-  - **Patroni-Watcher mode** to execute a monitoring on a given Patroni cluster.
-So you need one of such for this mode to be useful to you
+  - **Patroni-Watcher** mode to execute a monitoring on a given Patroni cluster.
+This is usefull only if... you run Patroni

+  - **Kube-Watcher** mode to have a minimal monitoring of a given PostgreSQL cluster in Kubernetes

 Given the mode you choose, some parameters are mandatory or not.
 And the contexts of executions are different.
 Please refer to the complete